abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Will find
 /qt/src/dev/core/meta
 /qt/src/dev/core/c/meta
-/qt/src/lib/core/cc/meta
+/qt/src/con/core/cc/dev/meta
-/qt/src/lib/core/c/obj/meta
+/qt/lib/so/core/c/obj/meta
 /qt/lib/so/core/src/c/obj/met

-so on... with 2 plies depth between "qt" and "core" directory, and indefinite number of ply between it and "meta" directory
+so on... with 2 plies depth between "qt" and "core" directory, and indefinite number of ply between "core" and "meta" directory

 If being navigated in relative path way i.e. not started with slash character (/), then the given path will always be searched for anywhere in any depth of under current directory, does not have to be directly on current directory.
-If it needs to be limited to search for directly on current directory only, precede (prefix) it with ./
+If it needs to be limited to search for on current directory only, precede (prefix) it with ./

 Suppose previous explicit part of path exists only where it's specified i.e. "meta" exists only under "core" directory being under any directory being under any dir. under qt directory.